 We have been using the LOTTERY.COM trademark since 2017; in February 2021, the LOTTERY.COM logo was registered on the Supplemental Register of the U.S. Patent and Trademark Office.
-As of December 31, 2021, the registration of our LOTTERY.COM, AUTOLOTTO and SPORTS.COM word marks and SPORTS.COM logo were pending with the U.S. Patent and Trademark Office.
-We are also using and/or have common-law trademark rights in the trademarks AUTOLOTTO, SPORTS.COM, and TAP TICKET.
+As of December 31, 2022, the registration of our LOTTERY.COM, AUTOLOTTO and SPORTS.COM word marks and SPORTS.COM logo were pending with the U.S. Patent and Trademark Office.
+In March 2023, the U.S. Patent and Trademark Office denied the registration of the SPORTS.COM word mark and the appeal period has expired.
+The registration of the SPORTS.COM logo has also been denied and the Company is currently considering whether to appeal such denial.
+We are also using and/or have common-law trademark rights in the trademarks AUTOLOTTO, SPORTS.COM, and "TAP, TAP, TICKET."
 We will continue to evaluate the filing of trademark applications in the U.S. and internationally, as appropriate.

-While we did not own any patent applications or issued patents as of December 31, 2021, we will continue to evaluate our technology to determine whether it is appropriate to file patent applications in the U.S. or internationally.
+While we did not own any patent applications or issued patents as of December 31, 2022, we will continue to evaluate our technology to determine whether it is appropriate to file patent applications in the U.S. or internationally.